 A home with a garden undoubtedly increases saleability.
 Even if yours isn’t particularly large or you live in an apartment or flat, try and create an attractive area using pot plants and a decking area with tables and chairs.

 #4 Home security

-Nobody likes to arrive home late at night to find the house in darkness, therefore use low level lighting and PIRs to increase security and illuminate dark areas, or to light up the access to entrance doors.
-A solid secure front door also creates a good first impression with potential buyers.
+Nobody likes to arrive home late at night to find the house in darkness, therefore use low-level lighting and PIRs to increase security and illuminate dark areas or light up the access to entrance doors.
+A solid secure front door also creates an excellent first impression with potential buyers.

 #5 Off-road parking

 Off-road parking is a big deal these days, with many homes having two cars and fewer spaces caused by increased parking restrictions imposed by local councils.
 In London, many homeowners can rent out their ‘drives’ for considerable sums!
 If you have a garden or unused space in front of your home, consider creating an off-road area, it may help sell your home faster!